Neckarwestheim

-Neckarwestheim is a municipality with 3524 inhabitants in the Heilbronn district, Baden-Württemberg, in south-west Germany.
+Neckarwestheim (/de/) is a municipality with 3524 inhabitants in the Heilbronn district, Baden-Württemberg, in south-west Germany.
 It is located on the Neckar river and is well known as the location of a nuclear power station, the Neckarwestheim Nuclear Power Plant.

 Geography

 Geographical position

 Neckarwestheim is located in the south of the District of Heilbronn.

 Neighbouring municipalities

 Neighbouring towns and municipalities of Neckarwestheim are (clockwise): Lauffen (Neckar), Ilsfeld (both in the same district), Großbottwar, Mundelsheim, Besigheim, Gemmrigheim and Kirchheim (Neckar) (all of the district of Ludwigsburg).

 History

 Neckarwestheim was first mentioned on March 5, 1123, in a document of Holy Roman Emperor Henry V called Westheim.
 In 1673, the region was called Württemberg and the town was renamed to Kaltenwesten.
 On August 19, 1884, it was renamed in Neckarwestheim by a royal decree.
 In 1938 the district was named Heilbronn.

 After World War II, the currently agricultural town received many refugees and exiles of the East.
 In the 1970s, the nuclear power station of Neckarwestheim was built on the previous area of a quarry.
 The taxes on this new power station enriched the municipal finances.

 In 1995, Neckarwestheim was at the centre of attention in an internationally known scandal.
 The previous mayor, Horst Armbrust, was accused of having embezzled more than 40 million DM of the municipal funds.
 He put this money in different dubious investments and hoped for high yields.
 However, the money disappeared nearly without a trace.
 Armbrust was arrested and committed for trial on February 8, 1995.
 On January 24, 1996, he was sentenced by the Stuttgart district court to 8 1/2 years in prison for unfaithfulness and falsification of a document.
 On May 17, 1999, the Konstanz district court imposed this suspended sentence.
 By February 2005, the municipality succeeded in getting back around 13 million €.
 The court costs amount to 2 million €.